kevinoid/WeakMap/README.md

 ## Implementation

-Under the hood, `WeakMap` uses `Object.setProperty` to create a unique property on each object that is added to a `WeakMap`, then the value of that property is used as the key to perform lookups into a regular JavaScript `Object`.
+Under the hood, `WeakMap` uses `Object.setProperty` to create a unique property on each object that is added to a `WeakMap`, then the value of that property is used as the key to perform lookups into a regular JavaScript `Object`.  `Object.getOwnPropertyNames` is patched to avoid returning this unique property name.

 ## API Reference